-U of San Diego is ranked #162 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+According to College Factual's 2021 analysis, USD is ranked #162 out of 1,715 schools in the nation that were analyzed for overall quality.
 This puts it in the top 10% of all schools in the nation.

 Average Test Scores

-About 49% of students accepted to U of San Diego submitted their SAT scores.
+About 49% of students accepted to USD submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 590 and 670.
 Math scores were between 590 and 680.

 University of San Diego Faculty